mnapoli/DoctrineTranslated/README.md

 I am looking at ways to makes this more simple, for example with a DQL function (https://github.com/mnapoli/DoctrineTranslated/blob/master/src/Doctrine/TranslatedFunction.php).
-Feel free to help, currently this is stuck because Doctrine instantiate the "function" classes itself, which prevents using dependency injection to inject the current context (containing the current locale).
+Feel free to help, currently this is stuck because Doctrine instantiate the "function" classes itself, which prevents using dependency injection to inject the current locale (or translator).

+Current issue opened at Doctrine: [#991](https://github.com/doctrine/doctrine2/pull/991).